dmnfarrell/smallrnaseq/doc/source/cli.rst

 This page refers to using the Command Line Interface of smallrnaseq.
 For programmers using the API see code examples.

 Installing the package provides the command `smallrnaseq` in your path.
 This allows users is a command line interface to the library without the need for any Python coding at all.
 It provides a set of pre-defined functions with parameters specified in a text configuration file.
+The primary input is one or more fastq files containing short read data from a small rna-seq experiment.
+Note: It is assumed they have already been adapter trimmed, if required.

 Usage
 -----